Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/README.md

 We can configure settings for the FHIR Loader application according to the data it needs to process, such as number of resources per bundle files or App service plan and instance nodes required during process.

-To make FHIR server and FHIR Bulk Loader App setting configurations, please follow these [steps](docs/Server_%26_App_Config.md).
+To configure FHIR server and FHIR Bulk Loader App settings, please follow these [steps](docs/Server_%26_App_Config.md).

 ## Error handling

-During the data movement, errors might occur.
+During the data movement, errors may occur.
 It can be during exporting data or copying the data to destination account, or errors while importing data in FHIR Bulk Loader.

 To handle errors that occurr during the process, please follow these [steps](docs/Error_Handling.md).